jamesalster/QuickDataTables/readme.md

 This is done with column comparisons, where a capital letter indicates `p <0.01` and a small letter `p < 0.05`.
 For categorical variables, these are Chisq Tests, and for numeric variables, (approximate) Mann-Whitney U tests.

+Significance tests will not be applied where there are less than 30 individuals.

 ## Brief Example

 ```julia